jairotunior/gym_production/README.md

 You can download the latest installer [here](https://graphviz.gitlab.io/_pages/Download/windows/graphviz-2.38.zip)

-Usually, for good working you need to add the path in **Environment Variables**.
+In case of troubles you need to add the path in **Environment Variables**.

 ```
 C:\Program Files (x86)\Graphviz2.38\bin